Archaeology of the North, MSc

 Careers

 Graduates from the programme move into a variety of careers.
-Many also choose to further their academic careers by undertaking PhD's.
+This programme also forms a strong foundation for PhD research, and many graduates choose to further their academic careers by undertaking PhD study.

 What our Alumni Say